edwingeng/wuid/README.md

 ```

 # Section ID
 You can specify a custom section ID for the generated numbers with `wuid.WithSection` when you call `wuid.NewWUID`.
 The section ID must be in between `[1, 7]`.
-It occupies the highest 4 bits of the generated numbers.

 # Best practices
 - Use different keys/tables/docs for different purposes.